13 Critical Questions to Ask Your Doctor Before Taking Pain Meds

 I don’t want to take Rx meds: What other options do I have?

 Pharmaceuticals shouldn’t always be the first course of action taken to manage pain.
 “What many people don’t realize is that often, pain can be very poorly treated with prescription medications, but respond well to over-the-counter medications,” says Dr. Allen.
 Before taking the prescription opioid route, there may be lifestyle changes you can try to reduce your pain, such as yoga, meditation, weight loss, and exercise.
-Here are 7 things you do that only make pain worse.

 I’m doing physical therapy.
 Why do I still need pain meds?